codeship/go-best-practices/concurrency/README.md

 Goroutine type in this scenario relates to the type of the function being called as a goroutine.
 This function could be a member of another type, be a named function in the package or it could be anonymous.
-The important take-away is that you shouldn't share the waitgroup amoungst different functions called as goroutines.
+The important take-away is that you shouldn't share the WaitGroup among different functions called as goroutines.
-Keep it simple and add another waitgroup if you find yourself calling `go` before a different function and name the waitgroups appropriately.
+Keep it simple and add another WaitGroup if you find yourself calling `go` before a different function and name the WaitGroup's appropriately.

 ```go
 type Parent struct {